locessentials/eng401-business-english-us/unit5/week13/intl-business-doc-analysis-assignment.md

 ---

-## 📥 Download This Assignment
+## 📥 Download this Content

-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit5/week13/intl-business-doc-analysis-assignment.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit5/week13/intl-business-doc-analysis-assignment.md) and download it.

-### 🤖 AI Study Prompts
+### 🤖 GAI Study Prompts
-Use these prompts to enhance your work on this assignment:
+Copy the downloaded content and try it with these prompts:
 - "Help me understand the business purpose of [document type I selected] and when it's typically used"
 - "What are the key differences between [document type A] and [document type B] in international business?"
 - "I found these examples of [document type].
 Help me identify the common structural elements across them"